Search for Florida's Monster Trout

 ready to gulp it.
 But catching big trout, "gators" five pounds and up, is another ball game--one that very few anglers ever learn to play.

-different animal from the smaller fish.
-His mouth (we should say "her" mouth, come to think of it, since most lunkers are female) turns bright yellow, the shoulders deepen and broaden,
+animal from the smaller fish.
+His mouth (we should say "her" mouth, come to think of it, since most lunkers are female) turns bright yellow, the shoulders deepen and broaden, and food

-and food preference and habits change.
+preference and habits change.
 While small trout survive primarily on shrimp, big ones eat mostly fish--often pretty big fish, at that.
-I once caught a 6-pounder that had a
+I once caught a 6-pounder that had a foot-long mullet in

 The Indian River